 - sleep problems, especially REM sleep behavior disorder or restless legs syndrome

 The doctor will usually start by asking the person about their symptoms, how they feel, and how and when the symptoms started.

 They will also carry out a physical examination, look at the individual’s medical history, and recommend some tests to rule out other conditions.

 The doctor will ask about:

-- any existing conditions
+- any existing conditions the person has

-- any drugs the person is taking
+- any drugs they are currently taking

 - walking and gait